How do I spot a pension scam?

 Reports on the rise

-If you think you might have already been targeted and you’ve agreed to transfer your pension, take action fast:
+If you think you might already have been targeted and you’ve agreed to transfer your pension, take action fast:

-- Contact your pension provider immediately – they may be able to stop the transfer if it has not already gone through.
+1. Contact your pension provider immediately – they may be able to stop the transfer if it has not already gone through.

 Anyone can be the victim of a pension scam.
 If you have any concerns, please call the George Square team on 0115 947 5545 or send us a message here.